risk-first/website/practices/Estimates.md

 ![Journey on Foot](images/estimates/foot.png)

 In the software development past, _building it yourself_ was the only way to get anything done.
 It was like London _before road and rail_.
 Nowadays, you are bombarded with choices.
-It's actually _worse than London_ because it's not even a two-dimensional geographic space and there are _multitudes of options_.
+It's actually _worse than London_ because it's not even a two-dimensional geographic space and there are multitudes of different routes and acceptable destinations.
 Journey planning on the software [Risk Landscape](Glossary#risk-landscape) is an optimisation problem _par excellence_.

 ![Possible Moves On The Risk Landscape](images/generated/practices/estimates/risk-landscape.png)

-Because the [Risk Landscape]() is so complex:
+Because the modern [Risk Landscape](Glossary#risk-landscape) is so complex:

  - There can be orders of magnitude difference in _time_, with very little difference in destination.
- - Going the wrong way is _so much easier_.
- - Dead-Ends (like a broken central line) are much more likely to trip you up.
  - If it's [Schedule Risk]() you're worried about, _Code Yourself_ isn't a great solution (for the whole thing, anyway).
-"Take the tube" and use something someone built already.
+"Take the tube" and at least partly use something someone built already.
 There are probably multiple alternatives you can consider.
+ - If no one has built something similar already, then why is that?
+Have you formulated the problem properly?
+ - Going the wrong way is _so much easier_.
+ - Dead-Ends (like a broken Central Line) are much more likely to trip you up.
+ - You need to keep up with developments in your field.
+Read widely.

 #### How Can We Meet Reality Early on the Biggest Risks?